DANIEL ARTHUR LAPRES

 BUSINESS LAW IN CHINA:

-TRADE, INVESTMENT AND FINANCE
+TRADE, INVESTMENT, OPERATIONS AND FINANCE

 edited by ZHANG Yue Jiao and Daniel Arthur LAPRES

-International Chamber of Commerce, Paris 1997
+International Chamber of Commerce, Paris 1997, second (electronic) edition in 2008 -

 PRESENTATION